Issues

 Summary: Wintering small birds faced with the risk of predation and starvation primarily respond by modulating energy reserves.
 However, wild great tits can also adjust their energy expenditure adaptively.

-ECR SPOTLIGHT
+ECR SPOTLIGHTS

 CORRECTION